+Visit Albany.
 While it may not be a top destination in the US, The Capital District (Albany, NY) has a lot to offer.
-It’s an affordable get away a short 3 hour drive from NYC.
-The city is full of history and surrounded by many opportunities to enjoy Farms, Nature and Hiking.
-The city it’s self is very walk-able in the downtown area.
+It’s an affordable getaway a short 3-hour drive from NYC.
+The city is full of history and surrounded by many opportunities to enjoy Farms, Nature, and Hiking.
+The city is very walkable in the downtown area.

 Performing Arts Venues